ashish-chopra/slatejs/README.md

 Current Release
 ----------------------------

+Latest Release: 0.1.0
+Release date: 16 may, 2014

 The branch that you are looking at is a `master` branch.
 It is the active development branch from which you can create a nightly builds.
-For stable release, checkout the branch with name `release-v<version-number>` (eg: `release-v0.1.0` or `release-v0.1.1` etc) and build it.
+For stable release, checkout Releases section at the top.
+Releases are tagged as `release-v<version-number>` (eg: `release-v0.1.0` or `release-v0.1.1` etc) and build it.
 You can also see the release note for the version in [Wiki](https://github.com/ashish-chopra/slatejs/wiki).

+NOTE:
 `release-v-0.1.0` is the **vanilla hackathon 2014** release version.
 If you are interested to hack it from there on, then its all yours!!!

-The sample demo is also hosted [here](https://dl.dropboxusercontent.com/u/88867846/Slatejs/demo/index.html).

 How to build it?